apollomok/openalpha/README.md

 ## HDF5 format data file

-In most of single-threaded cases, HDF5 data format should be faster than parquet.
-Please check out HDF5 branch.
+In most of cases, HDF5 data format is faster than parquet.
+If there is no memory limit issue, Please check out HDF5 branch.

 https://github.com/opentradesolutions/openalpha/tree/hdf5

+In HDF5 branch, array is row major in memory instead of column major in parquet.
+So there is C++ api difference, please check out sample c++ file, [HDF5](https://github.com/opentradesolutions/openalpha/blob/hdf5/src/alpha/sample/sample.cc) vs [Parquet](https://github.com/opentradesolutions/openalpha/blob/master/src/alpha/sample/sample.cc).
+Python API are the same.
 ## Report

 Openalpha has default report, and dump out daily pnl file.
 You can also use [scripts/simsummary.py](https://github.com/opentradesolutions/openalpha/blob/master/scripts/simsummary.py) on the daily pnl file to generate more detailed report, plot, and do correlation calculation.
 Or you can use [ffn](http://pmorissette.github.io/ffn/).